bhuvanika1102/bhuvani/README.md

 🌱 Currently, I'm pursuing a B.Tech in Artificial Intelligence and Data Science, diving deep into the intricacies of this fascinating field.

-💡 I'm always eager to collaborate on futuristic ideas and projects that push the boundaries of innovation.

-💼 I have a keen interest in full-stack development, particularly in utilizing React for desktop applications and MERN (MongoDB, Express.js, React.js, Node.js) for web development.
+💼 I have a keen interest in full-stack development,particularly in React  and MERN for web development.

-📫 Want to connect or collaborate?
-Feel free to reach out to me at bhuvani1102@gmail.com
+📫  Feel free to reach out to me at bhuvani1102@gmail.com